leostera/caramel/CONTRIBUTING.md

 The target `make watch` will start the Dune build watcher, and recompile the project as you save files.

-You can run tests with `make test`, and reformat the source code with `make fmt`.
+You can run tests with `make install test`, and reformat the source code with `make fmt`.

 For a more in-depth description of what's happening, check the documentation of